LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

     $HOME/.local/share/vulkan/icd.d

 The "/usr/local/*" directories can be configured to be other directories at build time.
-See the `BUILD.md` file in this repository for more information.

 Where $HOME is the current home directory of the application's user id; this path will be ignored for suid programs.